berachain/docs/apps/core/content/learn/pol/tokens/honey.md

 - In this mode, users can't choose which asset they want to redeem their `$HONEY` for.
 - Instead, they must redeem for a proportional share of ALL collateral assets in the basket
 - For example, if you redeem 1 Honey token, you'll get:
-  - Some USDC based on its proportion in the vault
+  - Some `$USDC` based on its proportion in the vault
-  - Some pyUSD based on its proportion in the vault
+  - Some `$pyUSD` based on its proportion in the vault
   - The proportions are calculated based on the current balance of each asset in the vault

 **For Minting:**